stefan-kolb/nucleus/README.md

 curl -X "GET" "http://localhost:9292/api/endpoints/cf-bosh-local/applications/{app_id}/logs/{log_id}/tail" -H "Authorization: {auth_header}" --raw -v
 ```

-### Native calls (experimental)
+### Custom API calls (experimental)

-You can also execute native calls against the endpoint's API by using PaaSal.
+You can also execute custom API calls against the endpoint's API by using PaaSal.
 This feature is included as experimental functionality and **does not returned unified objects or errors**.
 The response of the API is passed 1:1 to the REST client.

-The native calls can be made either against the endpoint or against an application.
+The custom calls can be made either against the endpoint or against an application.
 Allowed HTTP methods are `GET`, `POST`,`PATCH`, `PUT` and `DELETE`.
 Data embedded in a requests body is used 1:1 in the API call, header information are going to be discarded.

 Please be aware that you must also include the API version in the path if required by the platform.
 For instance Cloud Foundry requests would have to look like: `.../call/v2/app_usage_events`

-##### Execute a native API call against the endpoint
+##### Execute a custom API call against the endpoint

 In this example we want to get the current user's account information.
 we append the `call` action to the endpoint, followed by the API's native path to the resource: `account`